-The governing body must appoint a chief financial officer (CFO), who is (and whose job title may instead be) the trust's finance director, business manager or equivalent, to whom responsibility for the trust's detailed financial procedures is delegated.
-The CFO play both a technical and leadership role.
-The CFO is employed by the trust, and the trust must obtain prior ESFA approval if it is proposing, in exceptional circumstances, to appoint a CFO who will not be an employee.
+The governing body must appoint a chief financial officer (CFO) to whom responsibility for the trust's detailed financial procedures is delegated,.
+The CFO plays both a technical and leadership role.
+The CFO is employed by the trust, and the trust must obtain prior ESFA approval, if it is proposing, in exceptional circumstances, to appoint a CFO who will not be an employee.